Lutetium: History

 Three scientists were involved in the discovery of lutetium: French scientist Georges Urbain, Austrian mineralogist Baron Carl Auer von Welsbach, and American chemist Charles James.
 They found lutetium as an impurity in ytterbia, which was thought by Swiss chemist Jean Charles Galissard de Marignac to consist entirely of ytterbium.
 Of the three, Urbain was the first to publish, followed by Welsbach; James was about to publish when he learned of Urbain's work, and thereafter gave up his claim and did not publish.
 Despite staying out of the priority argument, James worked on a much larger scale and possessed the largest supply of lutetium at the time.

 Urbain and Welsbach proposed different names.
 Urbain chose neoytterbium for ytterbium and lutecium for the new element.
 Welsbach chose aldebaranium and cassiopeium (after Aldebaran and Cassiopeia).
 Both authors accused the other man of publishing results based on their work.

 The International Commission on Atomic Weights, which was then responsible for the attribution of new element names, settled the dispute in 1909 by granting priority to Urbain and adopting his choice for a name, one derived from the Latin Lutetia (Paris).
 This decision was based on the fact that the separation of lutetium from Marignac's ytterbium was first described by Urbain.

 Welsbach had achieved the separation before Urbain, but Urbain had published 44 days earlier.
-Since Urbain was on the commission which made the decision, its objectivity could be questioned and furthermore Welsbach protested that Urbain's spectral evidence was weak and argued that his rival's lutetium was very impure, but to no avail.
+Since Urbain was on the commission which made the decision, its objectivity could be questioned; furthermore, Welsbach protested that Urbain's spectral evidence was weak and argued that his rival's lutetium was very impure, but to no avail.
 After Urbain's names were recognized, neoytterbium was reverted to ytterbium.